 3. Reboot your computer.

-4. Now download a free legal VM with Windows 7 Enterprise (IE11 on Win7).
-Preferably not Windows 8.x or 10, because those VM's are less useful (I'll explain that later).
-You can use this legal VM with Windows 7 for 90 days.
-Don't forget to activate it within a couple of days, by means of the DOS command slmgr /ato (see the instruction on the wallpaper of Windows 7).
+4. Now download a free legal VM with Windows 10.
+You can use this legal VM with Windows 10 for 90 days.
+Don't forget to activate it, by means of the DOS command slmgr /ato (see the instruction on the wallpaper of Windows 10).

-After those 540 days you can simply delete the existing VM and import a new clean VM, which should give you another 540 days.
-It's therefore useful to keep the downloaded file; after 18 months, that'll save you some time.....
+After those 90 days you can simply delete the existing VM and import a new clean VM, which should give you another 90 days.
+It's therefore useful to keep the downloaded file; after three months, that'll save you some time.....

 Legal note: the Microsoft license for these VM's states: "You may use the software for testing purposes only".
 There's no further explanation given of the term "testing purposes" though, and no time limit to your testing other than the maximal activation period.